 Production of Ceremonial Grade Matcha Tea

 This grade of matcha is made from the youngest green tea leaves, which are harvested during Ichibancha, also known as the first harvest from late April to May.
 These leaves are found at the top of the green tea bush and are usually very delicate.
 Because the leaves are young and fresh, they have a higher concentration of nutrients like the amino acid L-theanine and chlorophyll.
-The L-theanine gives a natural sweetness to the matcha, while the chlorophyll provides a vibrant green colour.
+The L-theanine gives a natural sweetness to the matcha, while the chlorophyll provides a vibrant green color.

 To make ceremonial-grade matcha, the veins and stems of the tea leaves are entirely removed to ensure only the sweet centers of each leaf remain.
 The leaves are then slowly ground between two large stones of pure granite to create an ultra-fine powder.
 It takes about an hour of grinding to produce 1 ounce (30 grams) of our Tea Lover’s Organic Ceremonial Matcha from My Matcha Life®.